mountainMath/cansim/README.md

 ### Caching

-As many CANSIM table downloads can be quite large in size, the cansim package will temporarily cache data for the duration of the current R session.
+As many Statistics Canada table (formerly CANSIM) downloads can be quite large in size, the cansim package will temporarily cache data for the duration of the current R session.
 This reduces unnecessary waiting when recompiling code.
 You can also set up an explicit cache location that will be persistent across sessions by setting `options(cache_path="your_cache_path")` in your .Rprofile.

 ### Basic Usage

-Use old or new table number to download entire CANSIM or NDM tables into a tidy dataframe.
-The cansim package retains the ability to work with legacy CANSIM table numbers or their new NDM equivalent.
+Use old CANSIM or new table number to download entire Statistics Canada tables into a tidy dataframe.
+The cansim R package retains the ability to work with legacy CANSIM table numbers or their new NDM equivalent.
 Calling either the legacy CANSIM table number or the new NDM number will load the same data.
 ```r
 # Retrieve data for births table: 17-10-0016-01 (formerly: CANSIM 051-0013)
 births <- get_cansim("051-0013")